sergiomarquezdev/pingufly-2d/project_docs/yetisports-design_development-documentation.md

 **Conclusion:**

-For the realization of the initial version of 'Yeti Sports 5: Flamingo Drive' with Javascript, using spritesheets for the characters, **Phaser is the most recommended option**.
+For the realization of the initial version of 'Pingu GO!' with Javascript, using spritesheets for the characters, **Phaser is the most recommended option**.
 It offers an ideal balance between functionality, performance, ease of use, and a large support community, which will facilitate the work of both the designer and the developer to carry out this project.

 ## 11. Next Steps and Future Functionalities